mihhdu/UiPEngineLocalProcess/README.md

 ### For New Project ###
 To begin implementing take the following steps:

 1. Check out the *Data\Config.xlsx* file and add/customize any required fields and values.

 2. Decide what the process is going to achieve.
 Think about what kind of data is moving around in the process.
-Think about wheather or not it is a cyclical process or executes just once.
+Think about whether or not it is a cyclical process or executes just once.

 3. Go in Main.xaml and change the following data types to suit your project needs:
 TransactionData - by default a Datatable represents the collection of transaction data to be used in this process run